PaulStoffregen/O_C_T41/readme.md

 Control board should allow more clearance for external trigger headers / wires

-# Changes:
+# Changes

+Thanks to recent work by Beau Seidon, the files are now fully converted to KiCad for easier editing to spin your own design.
 Diode D6 added to protect U17 during unusual power startup.
+Gerber files o_c_3_analog_new_jlc.zip and o_c_3_cpu_new_jlc.zip have been built and tested, so you can simply build from known-good files.
+Or you can use the KiCad files to make your own design.

 Capacitors C2, C3, C4, C5, C6, C7, C8, C9, C10, C11, C12 are not needed by newer Phazerville firmware.

 # MIDI